 - Multi-Asset Credit is return-seeking fixed income that serves to diversify the primary return drivers of equity and risk-reducing fixed income assets in the overall portfolio.
 It is a strategy to provide diversifying return sources that can generate higher relative yield.
-Assets can include, but would not be limited to, high yield debt, emerging market debt, bank loans, agency and non-agency mortgages, as well as multi-asset/sector credit strategies. - Benchmark: (1/3 Morningstar LSTA Leveraged Loan 100 Index + 1/3 ICE BofA U.S. High Yield Index + 1/3 JPMorgan EMBI-EM Global Diversified Index) + 80 basis points - Portfolio Duration Range: Effective duration may range from 0 to 10 years - The Manager will apply quality ratings by one or more of a Nationally Recognized Statistical Rating Organization at the time of purchase.
-If an issue is not rated by one of these rating agencies, then the manager will determine a rating.
-Minimum Issue quality: CCC- Rating minimum - Purchases and sales may be transacted for regular or deferred/forward settlement, including repos and reverse repos.
+Assets can include, but would not be limited to, high yield debt, emerging market debt, bank loans, agency and non-agency mortgages, as well as multi-asset/sector credit strategies. - Benchmark: (33.34% Morningstar LSTA U.S. Leveraged Loan Index + 33.33% ICE BofA U.S. High Yield Index + 20.00% Bloomberg Global Aggregate-Securitized Index + 13.33% JPMorgan EMBI Global Diversified Index) + 80 basis points.

+- Portfolio Duration Range: Effective duration may range from 0 to 10 years. - Purchases and sales may be transacted for regular or deferred/forward settlement, including repos and reverse repos.
 Hedging, spread, and income generating strategies may include the use of short sales.
 Currency spot and forward transactions can be used as a means of hedging or taking active currency exposure within risk limits specified.
 The manager has authority to take actions in connection with exchanges, reorganizations, conversions or other corporate events that could result in the receipt of securities (including, but not limited to, common stock) that may or may not be referenced elsewhere in the investment guidelines.
-The manager may, in the best interest of the portfolio, hold these for a reasonable amount of time.

-- The manager will have discretion to invest in the following sectors: Sovereign debt, corporate securities, supranational securities, non-US dollar-denominated securities (including local currency securities), bank loans, both participations and assignments, privately placed securities (including 144As), certificates of deposit, repos/reverse repos/sell/buybacks, structured Notes (including credit-linked and event-linked notes limited to 3%), Yankee, Euro and global bonds, mortgage-backed securities including commercial mortgage-backed securities, asset-backed securities, convertible/exchangeable securities, including those with warrants (limited to 10%), preferred stock (limited to 5%), futures and forwards (including exchange-traded swap futures), options, caps and floors, swaps and swaptions, credit spread forwards, credit default swaps (buy protection and sell protection), short sales, foreign currency (limited to 20%). - The manager will limit the concentrations within the portfolio to the following: - Single sovereign/quasi-sovereign/agency issuer/issue: 10% (except U.S. Treasury securities) - Single corporate issuer/issue: 5%.
+The manager may, in the best interest of the portfolio, hold these for a reasonable amount of time, within the limits provided. - The manager will have discretion to invest in the following sectors: Sovereign debt, corporate securities, supranational securities, non-US dollar-denominated securities (including local currency securities), bank loans, both participations and assignments, privately placed securities (including 144As), certificates of deposit, repos/reverse repos/sell/buybacks, structured Notes (including credit-linked and event-linked notes limited to 3%), within the limits provided. - Preferred equities and common equity securities collectively are limited to 10% of the portfolio measured at fair value. - The manager will limit the concentrations within the portfolio to the following: - Single sovereign/quasi-sovereign/agency issuer/ issue: 10% (except U.S. Treasury securities) - Single corporate issuer/issue: 5%. - The Manager will apply quality ratings by one or more of a Nationally Recognized Statistical Rating Organization at the time of purchase. - Below investment grade fixed income securities, which are rated CCC+ or below by one or more of a Nationally Recognized Statistical Rating Organization or Not Rated, are limited to 25% of fair value. - The manager will limit the concentration within the portfolio to Bank Loans to 70% of the account fair value. - The manager will limit the concentration within the portfolio to High Yield loans to 70% of the account fair value. - The manager will limit the concentration within the portfolio to Emerging Market Debt to 20% of the account fair value. - The manager will limit the concentration within the portfolio to securitized assets to 60% of the account fair value. - The manager will limit the concentration within the portfolio to securitized equity positions and preequitized positions (i.e. warehoused positions) to 10% of account fair value.